Nigeria

 Notes

-When assets are sold, the proceeds over the tax written-down value are taxed at 30% to the extent of the allowances already claimed.
+3. When assets are sold, the proceeds over the tax written-down value are taxed at 30% for companies that are not small.

-Capital expenditure incurred on the development or acquisition of software or other electronic applications are now qualifying expenditures eligible for capital allowance claim.
-However, the applicable capital allowance rate was not included.
-In practice, the capital allowance rate for plant expenditure is adopted.
+4. Capital expenditure incurred on the development or acquisition of software or other electronic applications are now qualifying expenditures eligible for capital allowance claim.
+Previously, the applicable capital allowance rate was not specified in the law.
+In practice, the capital allowance rate for plant expenditure was usually adopted.
+The NTA has now provided the capital allowance rate at 25%.

-The law restricts the claim of capital allowances to the portion of qualifying assets used for generating taxable income.
-Capital allowance on assets that are partially used for generating taxable income will be prorated except where the proportion of non-taxable income is less than 20% of the company’s total income.
-For small and medium companies, the law provides that capital allowances for each year, together with any unabsorbed capital allowances brought forward, will be deemed to be utilised.
-However, such companies can carry forward the tax residue (tax written down values) of qualifying assets to subsequent periods when it may become taxable.
+5. The law restricts the claim of capital allowances to the portion of qualifying assets used for generating taxable income.
+Capital allowance on assets that are partially used for generating taxable income will be prorated except where the proportion of non-taxable income is less than 10% of the company’s total income.

 Goodwill